Buriton: History

 The local landowners until recent times, the Bonham-Carters, owned land surrounding Buriton and neighbouring villages where they often reared game for local shoots.
 The Legge family were gamekeepers for the Bonham-Carters for many years.
-Other forms of employment in the past have been in the local lime kilns which closed in 1920.
-Hop-picking was another form of employment in the past.
-Today, Buriton remains a pleasant and quiet village with a very strong sense of its own identity.
-Employment needs are met outside the village.
+Other forms of employment in the past were Hop-picking, or working in the local lime kilns, which closed in 1920.

 Notable in St Mary's church are the medieval sedilia, the Norman arches, and pillars bearing carvings of water lilies, foliage and scallops.
 There is a Norman font in the church.
 On the low side of the window in the south wall of the chancel is a medieval mural painting of the Virgin and Child (13th century).